 I prefer mine shaped like the letter “S.”

 That’s the way my friend’s dad used to make pancakes for us when I slept over.
 An “S” for Shannon, a “B” for Bridget.
 It was one my fondest memories from college.
 Wait – it was probably elementary school.
-That’d make more sense.
+That would make more sense.

 Whether it’s shaped like a letter or poured over with real maple syrup and piled with fruit, pancakes are THE morning comfort food.
 And most folks have a favorite.